Daylit boardroom with clustered evidence synthesis display

 If you need PRISMA-led systematic review work, GRADE, meta-analysis, or HTA support, choose a provider with those capabilities in plain sight.
 If you need help making sense of public submissions, interviews, workshop notes, internal records, and reporting pressure, choose someone who can work well beyond the journal-review model.

-2. Ability to handle messy qualitative and mixed-source inputs
+2. ability to handle messy qualitative and mixed-source inputs

 A lot of real-world evidence work starts in a messy state.
 Files live across shared drives, spreadsheets, PDFs, slide decks, transcripts, draft reports, and stakeholder submissions.